 Pozole (sometimes spelled posole) is a soup or stew that is made with hominy corn.
 It is usually made with either pork or chicken stock and the meat is added on the top, along with shredded lettuce and radish slices.
 Pozole is traditionally accompanied by tostadas, crunchy fried corn tortillas and guacamole to spread on them.
 Here's a recipe for pozole, or try out this non-traditional vegetarian variation that includes mushrooms.

 Chiles en Nogada

-Sure, you can find them on street corner of any Mexican city any day of the year, but really, nothing says Mexico more than tacos.
+Sure, you can find them on street corners of any Mexican city any day of the year, but really, nothing says Mexico more than tacos.
 More than a specific food, this is a way of eating.
-Forget about those hard taco shells - that's not Mexican.
+Forget about those hard taco shells - that's not Mexican!
 Find some soft corn tortillas and use whatever fillings you desire, just make sure you've got fresh salsa and garnishes on hand.

 This dip is a favorite all around the world.
 Serve it with nachos or fresh vegetables, or as a topping for tacos.
 Guacamole will turn any ordinary party into a Mexican fiesta.
 Although there are infinite takes on this Mexican favorite, here's a recipe for simple guacamole to get you started.
 The most important thing is that the avocados are perfectly ripe.

 Flautas, taquitos or tacos dorados are terms that are used to refer to tacos that are rolled up and deep fried.
 Sometimes the terms are used interchangeably or sometimes flautas refers to ones that are made with wheat flour tortillas, and the smaller ones are referred to as "taquitos".
 Either way, these crunchy fried cylinders usually contain chicken but they may be made with other types of meat, or cheese or potatoes and they're topped with guacamole or crema and salsa.
 What a delicious way to celebrate!